We met Blessing along the Bonifica del Tronto area.

-As a last event before the end of her six-year tenure and in conjuction with the 20th anniversary of the Palermo Protocol, the Special Rapporteur on trafficking in persons, especially women and children, Ms. Maria Grazia Giammarinaro, in cooperation with On the Road and the Municipality of Palermo, would like to convene a webinar to promote an open and frank debate involving Civil Society Organisations and Academia on the implementation of the Palermo protocol.
+As a last event before the end of her six-year tenure and in conjunction with the 20th anniversary of the Palermo Protocol, the Special Rapporteur on trafficking in persons, especially women and children, Ms. Maria Grazia Giammarinaro, in cooperation with On the Road and the Municipality of Palermo, would like to convene a webinar, 29 and 30 June 2020, to promote an open and frank debate involving Civil Society Organisations and Academia on the implementation of the Palermo protocol.

 On the Road partner the EU-funded project “Life Beyond the Shelter”: support to VoTs in the delicate transition from shelter life to independence

 We are partners of the EU-funded project “Life Beyond the..

 Trafficking in persons never stops.
 It thrives, it diversifies itself, it changes to meet the needs of different local and global markets and to counteract the law enforcement action.
 Human trafficking is a constituent part of it is intertwined or confused with other phenomena, including smuggling of migrants, irregular immigration, international protection, labour exploitation, forced labour, prostitution, begging.
 It camouflages itself in the urban landscape or it settles in the well-established places of exclusion, thus, contributing to creating a toponymous of marginalization that does not appear in any official map but it is clearly present in the work plans of the organizations providing support to migrants.